-- (A) The Food Service Fund is used to account for school food service activities, including the National School Lunch Program, which is conducted in cooperation with the U.S. Department of Agriculture (USDA).
+- (A) The Food Service Fund is used to account for school food service activities. including the National School Lunch Program, which is conducted in cooperation with the U.S. Department of Agriculture (USDA).
 Amounts have been recorded for in-kind contribution of commodities from the USDA.
 The Food Service Fund is a major fund of the District. - (B) The Child Care Fund and Preschool Fund are used to account for day care type activities.
+These are major funds of the District.

-III.
-Fiduciary Fund Type (Agency and Private Purpose Trust Funds)
+Fiduciary Fund Type (Agency and Private Purpose Trust Funds) III.

-- (A) The Agency fund accounts for activities of student groups and other types of activities requiring clearing accounts.
+- The Agency fund accounts for activities of student groups and other types of (A) activities requiring clearing accounts.
 These funds are accounted for in accordance with the Uniform Program of Accounting for School Activity Funds. - (B) The Trust Fund is a scholarship fund.
 The principal and interest earned may be used for scholarships to Bath County High School students.